aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D30

+Worked on my portfolio some more.
+Slowly fixing kinks and bugs.

 ### R1D29

 Finished laying out project section of portfolio.
 Worked on updating responsiveness and layout more.
 Still have not updated live version as bugs need to be worked out.